Buckeye Buddies FAQS

-It can be any team member who is passionate toward the Buckeye Buddies cause, and is able to make the commitment to communicate with the Buckeye Buddies Co-Chair.
+It can be any team member who is passionate toward the Buckeye Buddies cause, and is able to make the commitment to communicate with the Buckeye Buddies Coordinator on the Family Relations Committee.

 As the Buckeye Buddies Representative, can I contact the BuckeyeThon Family directly?

 If requested, the email address of the BuckeyeThon family connected with your team can be provided.
-You do not have to feel obligated to contact the family, as the BB Co-chairs handle event preparation, however, we love to see strong bonds form between our athletes and families.
+You do not have to feel obligated to contact the family, as the Buckeye Buddies Coordinator handle event preparation, however, we love to see strong bonds form between our athletes and families.

 How many BuckeyeThon Kids will be at a Buckeye Buddies event?

 Each team is paired with one BuckeyeThon family.
 In addition to the Miracle Child, some families may bring his or her sibling(s) to take part in the event as well!
 This decision is left up to the parents.